mbta/commuter_rail_boarding/ARCHITECTURE.md

 ## Build/Deployment

 Both applications are built together in an Alpine Linux Docker container (Dockerfile).
-The container makes a release build using [Distillery][distillery], and then a second stage builds the deployment container without any of the build dependencies.
+The container makes a release build, and then a second stage builds the deployment container without any of the build dependencies.

 We push the release container (tagged with `git-<SHA>` and `latest`)